QNilsson/Graphql/README.md

 ### your datastore will contain at least 25 items :white_check_mark:

-### App deployable locally using Docker and have seed data entered into the datastore
+### App deployable locally using Docker and have seed data entered into the datastore :white_check_mark:
+app is containerized on docker

-### All source code properly uploaded to Github
+### All source code properly uploaded to Github :white_check_mark:

-## Descriptive ReadMe File including server install and run process
+## Descriptive ReadMe File including server install and run process :white_check_mark: